HyperAgents/hmas/CONTRIBUTING.md

 ## Good practices

-This party should be removed ?
+This party should be removed !
+But where to explain how the ontology should be used and how we can create new classes ?

 ### Using the current classes and properties